-The NETGEAR Genie installation process is launched the first time you set up the router.
-After setting up the router the first time, if you want to perform this task again, you can run Setup Wizard from the Advanced tab of the Genie.
+The NETGEAR genie installation process is launched the first time you set up the router.
+After you set up the router the first time, to use the Setup Wizard again, log in to the router and select the Advanced tab.